-Pu-Erh (sometimes written as pu-er, puerh, or pu'er) is a Chinese fermented tea.
+Pu-Erh (sometimes written as pu-er, puerh, or pu'er) fermented tea native to China.
 The tea hails from the area around the city Pu’er in Yunnan province.
 In contrast to oxidized tea varieties (like black tea), the tea leaves have been carefully fermented with the help of bacterias.
 This process gives the tea its characteristic, earthy flavor.

 Why Pu-erh is called dark tea